tdevworks/tdevworks/README.md

 ## 👨‍💻 About Me

 📍 Singapore 🇸🇬
-📍 Murdoch University Singapore (Graduating: April 2025)
+📍 Murdoch University Singapore (Graduated: May 2025)
 🎓 Bachelor of Information Technology in Cyber Security & Forensics and Business Information Systems

 Since I was a kid, I’ve been passionate about computers, fascinated by how they work and the possibilities they create.
 As I grew older, I discovered the world of hacking and cybersecurity, which sparked my desire to pursue a career in IT.
 Cybersecurity excites me because it blends problem-solving with the critical role of protecting systems, and I find it both challenging and rewarding.

-I'm a self-motivated and enthusiastic IT undergraduate with a passion for cybersecurity, digital forensics, and business intelligence.
-My experience spans across academic projects, foundational programming, and practical tools.
+I'm a self-motivated and enthusiastic IT graduate with a passion for cybersecurity, digital forensics, and business intelligence.
+I have a solid foundation in cybersecurity, digital forensics and business information systems, complemented by practical experience gained through academic research and industry-relevant projects.
 I am eager to start my career and contribute to the ever-evolving field of cybersecurity.

 ---